pakoito/RxComprehensions/README.md

 # Usage

-RxComprehensions contains a static method `forFM()` that takes from 2 to 9 functions each with an increasing number of parameters, and returns an Observable of the type of the last element.
+RxComprehensions contains a static method `forFM()` that takes from 2 to 9 `FuncN` each with an increasing number of parameters, and returns an Observable of the type of the last element.

 ```java
 Observable<String> getUserFriends =